 4. Tartuffe

 Tartuffe was written by Molière in 1664.
 It’s a theatrical comedy about a deceptive man.
-He tricks the main character into believing that he is trustworthy, and gets his way for the majority of the play.
+He tricks the main character into believing that he is trustworthy and gets his way for the majority of the play.
+This is definitely one of the more weird plays on the list due to its biting religious satire of the time.
 Will he get away with his plans or get what he deserves?
 Read this classical story to find out.
+Molière's work is essential for anyone interested in the history of modern literature and drama.

 Molière's Tartuffe is a masterclass in comedic timing and social satire.
 The play lampoons religious hypocrisy, as the titular character feigns piety to insinuate himself into the affections and household of a gullible bourgeois.
 With its clever wit and sharp observations, Tartuffe holds a funhouse mirror to society, exposing the absurdity of those who wear virtue as a disguise.
 Prepare to chuckle and even outright guffaw as the plot twists through schemes, misunderstanding, and comic relief.
 For anyone who loves a blend of highbrow humor and slapstick, this is a timeless piece that still resonates with audiences today.